Ealhswith

 Ealhswith or Ealswitha (died 5 December 902) was the wife of King Alfred the Great.
+She was the mother of King Edward the Elder who succeeded King Alfred to the Anglo-Saxon throne.
 Her father was a Mercian nobleman, Æthelred Mucel, Ealdorman of the Gaini, which is thought to be an old Mercian tribal group.
-Her mother was Eadburh, a member of the Mercian royal family.
-Ealhswith is commemorated as a saint in the Christian East and the West on 20 July.
+Her mother was Eadburh, a member of the Mercian royal family and her lineage was one of the primary reasons for Alfred taking Ealhswith as his wife.
+She founded the nunnery of Nunnaminster.

 Descent

 A charter of 897 (S 1442) discusses the responsibilities of Ealhswith's brother Æthelwulf towards the monastery of Winchcombe, and Barbara Yorke argues that as this monastery was claimed as a possession by the family of Ceolwulf and Coenwulf, brothers who were both kings of Mercia, Ealhswith was probably a member of this family.
 Richard Abels goes further, stating that she was descended from King Coenwulf.

+This descent from Mercian Kings was what drew Alfred to Ealhswith, making her an attractive candidate for marriage.
+During the time of King Alfred’s reign, he inherited Wessex through his late father, King Æthelwulf, and the genealogies of both Aethelwulf, and Alfred’s mother, Osburh, were used to justify his rule over England.
+His marriage with Ealhswith was seen as an alliance and a merging of other kingdoms within England.
+Ealhswith’s genealogy and descent from ancient Mercian Kings was used to grant Alfred the right to rule over all of England on the Wessex throne; an authority that he started at the beginning of his rule and was followed by his successors to the throne of Wessex.